user1907/lks-voting-app/README.md

 * A [Postgres](https://hub.docker.com/_/postgres/) database backed by a Docker volume
 * A [Node.js](/result) web app which shows the results of the voting in real time

+## Using External postgres and redis

+1. Change redis host information in `vote/app.py` and `worker/Program.cs`
+2. Change postgres credentials in `worker/Program.cs` and `result/server.js`

+If you have more time and are very concerned about the security of credentials in postgres, you can store them in variables or other secret managers.
 ## Notes

 The voting application only accepts one vote per client browser.
 It does not register additional votes if a vote has already been submitted from a client.